cloudblog004/fantasticfoodies/content/en/posts/1662-how-to-prepare-any-night-of-the-week-chicken-and-veggie-casserole.md

 recipeinstructions:
 - "Layer the steamed rice in a deep casserole dish.
 Salt and pepper it.
 Mix the cream of chicken and mayo together with a splash of milk and salt and pepper.
 As 1/3 of sauce over the rice and 1/3 of the cheese over the rice"
 - "Steam veggies and while that cooks add the cooked chicken and salt and pepper that.
 Add 1/3 sauce and 1/3 of cheese on top."
-- "Once veggies are cool add on top of chicken &amp; season with salt and pepper.
+- "Once veggies are cool add on top of chicken & season with salt and pepper.
 Then add the remaining 1/3 sauce and 1/3 cheese.
 Top with cans of crispy onions"
 - "Bake at 375 again for 40 min (or until crispy onions are golden brown and sides start to bubble)"
 - "Ready to serve and ENJOY!"
 categories: